cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 As the final analysis, we will try to scale the data to subregions and examine the spatial variation of urban and suburban areas.

 ## Conclusion
+In conclusion, considering the results of both 3D visualization and metrics, linear regression has shown a more accurate model than the random forest approach.
+There are several factors to consider.
+First, Albania is a small nation, which also reflects on the size of the data point.
+This could affect the effectiveness of the model prediction.
+As an extension to this factor, the second barrier that I encountered is the insufficient population variation across the regions.
+Unlike other countries with large land mass, which has a distinction in population density between urban and suburban areas, Albania is harder to examine the variation.
+To resolve this barrier, we rescale the data and concentrate on the two districts, x and y.
+Consequently, we can tell the ... model is a better model for predicting the population.
+If I have more time, I will try another method such as convolutional neural networks.